rust-lang/rust/src/doc/rustc-dev-guide/src/queries/profiling.md

 We style this formal structure as follows:

 - **Timed passes:** Green boxes, when present (via `-Z time-passes`), represent _timed passes_ in the compiler.
-As of January 2021 these passes are not queries, but may be replaced by queries in future versions.
+As of January 2021 <!-- date: 2021-01 -->
+  these passes are not queries, but may be replaced by queries in future versions.
 - **Labels:** Some green and red boxes are labeled with text.
 Where they are present, the labels give the following information:
   - The [query's _provider_](#queries), sans its _key_ and its _result_, which